adampython/lecture0/README.md

-# README.md This lecture github is for cs50 web development lecture 2018.
+# This git is for cs50 web development 2018.